 Figure 5-1.
-Stern-ramp of a RoPax vessel
+Stern-ramp geometry.

 Similarly to the car-deck panel, MacGregor compared the design of the evaluated material with that of the baseline material.
-The dimensions are kept for the new design using Strenx700 (HT69), but the steel thickness is cut off by 1/3, following SSAB's recommendation.
+The dimensions are kept for the new design using STRENX 700 (HT69), but the steel thickness is cut off by 1/3, following SSAB's recommendation.
 The material thickness of the stern-ramp of the original design and the new design are presented in Table 5-1.
 The shell thickness for the original design of the stern-ramp is also illustrated in Figure 5-2.